Bernard-LTW/unit-1/base_converter_array.md

-### Basic Base Converter(Array v1)
+# Basic Base Converter(Array v1)
 ## Introduction

-This is a basic base converter that converts a positive integer from Base 10 to Base 2-9 inclusive with an array written in python
+This is a basic base converter that converts a positive integer from Base 10 to Base 2-9 inclusive with an array written in python.

+## Code Structrue
 ```.py

 #2022-08-25 - Base Converter